goFrendiAsgard/zaruba/README.md

 * go 1.13
 * make

-Once the prerequisites are met, you can perform:
+Once you meet all the prerequisites, you can perform:

 ```bash
 make test